JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 If you are using LDAP/AD integration, you should be able to log in with your normal user/password.
 If you are using the Workstation's internal user management, you must first login as user root (password: root), and then select **Window** → **Core** → **Administrative GUI** from the menus.
 Click "View Users", then "New User" and create your first user.
 Add the user to all of the relevant groups, including MouseLight.

 ## Data Import

 The data for MouseLight comes as a directory containing TIFF images organized into octrees.
 You should place each sample in $DATA_DIR/jacsstorage/samples on one of the servers.
-If you place the sample on the first server, in `$DATA_DIR/jacsstorage/samples/<sampleDirectoryName>`, then in the Workstation you will refer to the same as `/jade1/<sampleDirectoryName>`.
+If you place the sample on the first server, in `$DATA_DIR/jacsstorage/samples/<sampleDirectoryName>`, then in the Workstation you will refer to the sample as `/jade1/<sampleDirectoryName>`.

 In the Workstation, select **File** → **New** → **Tiled Microscope Sample**, and then set "Sample Name" to `<sampleDirectoryName>` and "Path to Render Folder" as `/jade1/<sampleDirectoryName>`.

 Open the Data Explorer (**Window** → **Core** → **Data Explorer**) and navigate to Home, then "3D RawTile Microscope Samples", and your sample name.
 Right-click the sample and choose "Open in Large Volume Viewer".
 The 2D imagery should load into the middle panel.
 You should be able to right-click anywhere on the image and select "Navigate to This Location in Horta (channel 1)", to load the 3D imagery.

+## More Information

 This concludes the MouseLight Workstation installation.
 Further information on using the tools can be found in the [Janelia Workstation User Manual](https://github.com/JaneliaSciComp/workstation/blob/master/docs/UserManual.md).